OpenConext/OpenConext-oidcng/README.md

 `mvn spring-boot:run -Drun.jvmArguments="-Dspring.profiles.active=dev"`

 When developing, it's convenient to just execute the applications main-method.
-Don't forget to set the active profile to dev.
+The dev profile uses a fake authorization to bypass the redirect to EB.

 ### [Wiki](#wiki)

-See the oidc-ng [github wiki](https://github.com/oharsta/oidc-ng/wiki) for additional documentation.
+See the oidcng [github wiki](https://github.com/OpenConext/OpenConext-oidcng/wiki) for additional documentation.

 ### [Testing](#testing)